Rising Hope for Housing

 About the Rising Hope for Housing Program

-Rising Hope for Housing is a program to help households in Washtenaw County who have Housing Choice Vouchers and are justice-impacted/-involved to increase housing stability and self-sufficiency.
-The program is primarily funded by the City of Ann Arbor’s Marijuana Excise Tax Rebate and is a collaborative partnership of six grant partners: A Brighter Way, Ann Arbor Housing Commission, Catholic Charities Washtenaw County, Shelter Association of Washtenaw County, SOS Community Services, and Washtenaw Housing Alliance (WHA).
+Rising Hope for Housing is a program to help increase housing stability and self-sufficiency for individuals and families in Washtenaw County who have Housing Choice Vouchers and have been either directly involved in or impacted by the criminal legal system.
+A person does not have to be experiencing homelessness to participant in the Rising Hope program.
+The program has been primarily funded by the City of Ann Arbor’s Marijuana Excise Tax Rebate and is a collaborative partnership of five grant partners: A Brighter Way, Ann Arbor Housing Commission, Shelter Association of Washtenaw County, SOS Community Services, and Washtenaw Housing Alliance (WHA).

-Household referrals are made through grant partners as well as nonprofit and government agencies based in Washtenaw County, including but not limited to: Avalon Housing, Housing Access for Washtenaw County (HAWC), Life After Incarceration: Transition and Re-entry (LAITR), Legal Services of South Central Michigan, Michigan Ability Partners, Neutral Zone, Washtenaw Community Mental Health (CMH), and Washtenaw County Sheriff’s Office.
+Program participant referrals are made through grant partners as well as nonprofit and government agencies based in Washtenaw County, including but not limited to: Avalon Housing, Catholic Charities Washtenaw County, Housing Access for Washtenaw County (HAWC), Legal Services of South Central Michigan, Michigan Ability Partners, Neutral Zone, Washtenaw Community Mental Health (CMH), We the People Opportunity Farm, and Washtenaw County Sheriff’s Office.

 For Landlords Ready to Partner with WHA

-Are you willing to rent to households with rental barriers such as a past eviction, criminal background, or credit issues often due to extenuating circumstances such as an illness, divorce, or another unfortunate situation?
+Are you willing to rent to households with rental barriers such as a past eviction, criminal background or credit issues often due to extenuating circumstances such as an illness, divorce, or another unfortunate situation?

 Additional Information - Did You Know?